 - If the ACEND chair determines that the complaint may relate to the accreditation standards or policies, the complaint is acknowledged in writing within two weeks of the chair's review and the complainant is provided a copy of the process for handling the complaint.

 - At the same time as the complainant is notified, the complaint is forwarded to the program by express mail second day delivery for tracking purposes.
 The administrative officers of the institution or organization sponsoring the program, currently on file with ACEND, receive copies of the correspondence by first class mail.
-At the request of the complainant, the name of the complainant is "blocked out" within the body of the written complaint that is sent to the program.

 - The ACEND chair requests the program to conduct a preliminary investigation and submit a report addressing the relevant accreditation standards or policies postmarked no more than 30 calendar days from receipt of the notification, as documented by the record of second day delivery.

 - The ACEND chair may also request further information or materials relating to the complaint from the complainant, the institution or other sources.

 - The ACEND chair appoints a review committee to consider the complaint, along with all relevant information.
 The review committee recommends appropriate action to the ACEND board at its next scheduled meeting.